ml-archive/keychain/README.md

 ## Usage
 These are the steps required to use Keychain in your project.
-1. Define a Payload which must conform to the `KeychainPayload` protocol
+1. Define a Payload that conforms to the `KeychainPayload` protocol
 2. Create `KeychainConfig` objects for the key types you would like to use
 3. Configure your `Keychain` using a `Signer` and the `KeychainConfig` objects defined in step 2
 4. Actually start using your `Keychain`

-Time to look at each step in detail
+Time to look at each step in detail.

 ### Define a Payload